Operation Crossroads: Personnel exposure

-Bikini after Operation Crossroads
+Bikini Atoll

 The 167 Bikini residents who were moved to the Rongerik Atoll prior to the Crossroads tests were unable to gather sufficient food or catch enough fish and shellfish to feed themselves in their new environment.
 The Navy left food and water for a few weeks and then failed to return in a timely manner.
 By January 1947, visitors to Rongerik reported the islanders were suffering malnutrition, facing potential starvation by July, and were emaciated by January 1948.
 In March 1948 they were evacuated to Kwajalein, and then settled onto another uninhabited island, Kili, in November.
-With only one third of a square mile, Kili has one sixth the land area of Bikini and, more important, has no lagoon and no protected harbor.
+With only one third of a square mile, Kili has one sixth the land area of Bikini and, more importantly, has no lagoon and no protected harbor.
 Unable to practice their native culture of lagoon fishing, they became dependent on food shipments.
-Their four thousand descendants today are living on several islands and in foreign countries.
+Their 4,000 descendants today are living on several islands and in foreign countries.

 Their desire to return to Bikini was thwarted indefinitely by the U.S. decision to resume nuclear testing at Bikini in 1954.
-During 1954, 1956, and 1958, twenty-one more nuclear bombs were detonated at Bikini, yielding a total of 75 MtonTNT, equivalent to more than three thousand Baker bombs.
+During 1954, 1956, and 1958, 21 more nuclear bombs were detonated at Bikini, yielding a total of 75 MtonTNT, equivalent to more than 3,000 Baker bombs.
 Only one was an air burst, the 3.8 megaton Redwing Cherokee test.
 Air bursts distribute fallout in a large area, but surface bursts produce intense local fallout.
 The first after Crossroads was the dirtiest: the 15 megaton Bravo shot of Operation Castle on March 1, 1954, which was the largest-ever U.S. test.
 Fallout from Bravo caused radiation injury to Bikini islanders who were living on Rongelap Atoll.

-The brief attempt to resettle Bikini from 1974 until 1978 was aborted when health problems from radioactivity in the food supply caused the atoll to be evacuated again.
+The brief attempt to resettle Bikini from 1972 until 1978 was aborted when health problems from radioactivity in the food supply caused the atoll to be evacuated again.
 Sport divers who visit Bikini to dive on the shipwrecks must eat imported food.
 The local government elected to close the fly-in fly-out sports diving operation in Bikini lagoon in 2008, and the 2009 diving season was canceled due to fuel costs, unreliable airline service to the island, and a decline in the Bikini Islanders' trust fund which subsidized the operation.
 After a successful trial in October 2010, the local government licensed a sole provider of dive expeditions on the nuclear ghost fleet at Bikini Atoll starting in 2011.
 The aircraft carrier Saratoga is the primary attraction of a struggling, high-end sport diving industry.

 Legacy

-Following test Baker decontamination problems, the United States Navy equipped newly constructed ships with a Countermeasure Wash Down System (CMWDS) of piping and nozzles to cover exterior surfaces of the ship with a spray of salt water from the firefighting system when nuclear attack appeared imminent.
+Following test Baker decontamination problems, the United States Navy equipped newly constructed ships with a Countermeasure Wash Down System of piping and nozzles to cover exterior surfaces of the ship with a spray of salt water from the firefighting system when nuclear attack appeared imminent.
 The film of flowing water would theoretically prevent contaminants from settling into cracks and crevices.